ZooeyBossert/Project/REPORT.md

 - Users (ID): username, latitude, longitude
 - Playlist (ID): tracks(id, name, artist, images)

+### Functions

+The Firebase login connects the user to the Firebase database.
+By logging in to Spotify a session starts and a access token is given.
+In the session the AudioController of Spotify can be used and with the access token the search function can be used and there is access to the user's information.
+The searched track have a lot of info, but only the neccessary variables are saved in the database for use.

 ## Challenges

 I was very excited to create my own app, but the first idea was created by too much excitement.
 The original idea was to create some kind